Overview

 On the algorithmic side, questions that interest me include:

-• What are the best algorithms for training neural networks to solve scientific simulation problems?
+1. What are the right optimization algorithms for training neural networks to solve scientific simulation problems?

-On the applications side, I’m excited about the potential impact of these algorithms on:
+On the applications side, I’m excited about the potential impact of this technology on:

 My current research focuses on the use of neural networks to represent ground-state wavefunctions for small but strongly correlated atoms and molecules.
 The pitch here is that neural network wavefunctions can allow us to find nearly exact ground-state wavefunctions for very challenging problems where other algorithms based on chemical heuristics fail.
 The challenge is that neural network training is very expensive and very stochastic, making it hard to attain the high accuracies that are required for making useful chemical predictions.
 There is a great deal of exciting recent and ongoing work aiming to develop better network architectures, training algorithms, and software which I believe will ultimately enable neural network wavefunctions to make a large impact in the field of quantum chemistry.

 Within the field of neural network wavefunctions, my focus is on developing better training algorithms.
 Specifically, along with my advisor and several collaborators, I am working to exploit a previously unappreciated connection between neural network optimization and randomized numerical linear algebra.
-This connection has enabled us to develop the SPRING algorithm, which has shown promising results for neural network wavefunctions and may also be applicable to other scientific domains.
-Recent works have provided a better theoretical understanding of SPRING, and ongoing work is targeted at using this understanding to develop new and more powerful optimizers based on similar ideas.
+This connection has enabled us to develop the SPRING algorithm, which has shown promising results for neural network wavefunctions and is also be applicable to other scientific domains.
+Our more recent works have provided a better theoretical understanding of SPRING, and our ongoing work aims to use this understanding to develop new and even more powerful optimizers based on similar ideas.

 References on neural network wavefunctions